-Several elements have been introduced in CETA's investment chapter to increase the ability of governments to regulate:[149]
+Several elements have been introduced in CETA's investment chapter to increase the ability of governments to regulate:[148]

-CETA makes clear that the EU and Canada preserve their right to regulation to achieve legitimate policy objectives, such as public health, safety, environment, public morals, social or consumer protection and the promotion and protection of cultural diversity (Art.
-8.9).
-CETA provides a precise and specific standard of treatment by providing a definition of "fair and equitable treatment" that is clear and defines precisely the standard of treatment, with less room for interpretation or discretion by the Members of the Tribunal than previous trade agreements (Art.
+- CETA makes clear that the EU and Canada preserve their right to regulation to achieve legitimate policy objectives, such as public health, safety, environment, public morals, social or consumer protection and the promotion and protection of cultural diversity (Art.
+8.9). - CETA provides a precise and specific standard of treatment by providing a definition of "fair and equitable treatment" that is clear and defines precisely the standard of treatment, with less room for interpretation or discretion by the Members of the Tribunal than previous trade agreements (Art.
 8.10).
-However, the FET still gives significant discretion to arbitration courts[I50].
-CETA includes a clear definition for what constitutes "indirect expropriation" to avoid claims against legitimate public policy measures.
-This includes a clause that the sole fact that a measure increase costs for investors cannot give rise in itself to a finding of expropriation (Annex 8.12 and Annex 8-A).
-Unique to CETA, a Joint Management Committee for Sanitary and Phytosanitary Measures (the "Joint Management Committee"), has been established under Article 26.2.1, made up of regulatory and trade representatives of each signing Party responsible for SPS measures.
+However, the FET still gives significant discretion to arbitration courts [149]. - CETA includes a clear definition for what constitutes "indirect expropriation" to avoid claims against legitimate public policy measures.
+This includes a clause that the sole fact that a measure increase costs for investors cannot give rise in itself to a finding of expropriation (Annex 8.12 and Annex 8-A). - Unique to CETA, a Joint Management Committee for Sanitary and Phytosanitary Measures (the "Joint Management Committee"), has been established under Article 26.2.1, made up of regulatory and trade representatives of each signing Party responsible for SPS measures.
 This agreement includes additional details on the procedure for Investor-state dispute settlement (ISDS), with an aim to encourage early settlement of disputes without arbitration, and facilitate a transparent ISDS process.
 Under the new ISDS procedure, the tribunal for ISDS is selected from a roster of 15 members selected by Canada and the EU, including members from Canadian, EU and non-Party countries (and not arbitrators nominated by the investor and defending state, as in other FTAs in Canada).
 The roster allows members to ensure that the tribunal members have appropriate qualifications and are sensitive to government issues.
 There is a policy of transparency in dispute settlement proceedings (Art 8.36).
-This is thought to have potential to address some of the procedural issues that have been identified in these tribunals, such as conflict of interest[151].
-However, it does not address all of the substantive challenges of Comments/ While not really about the issue of trade agreement limits, the Canadian Cabinet on notes Regulation requires federal regulators to, when regulating, protect and advance the public interest.
+This is thought to have potential to address some of the procedural issues that have been identified in these tribunals, such as conflict of interest[150].
+However, it does not address all of the substantive challenges of FTAs (Art.
+8.27, 8.28 and 8.29).